 My Tips for Success

 - Don’t soak the noodles!
-Rinse them in cold water and allow the noodles to absorb the moisture in the filling instead.
+Rinse in cold water and allow the noodles to absorb the moisture in the filling instead.

 - Roll the spring rolls tight to avoid air pockets.
 If your spring rolls are flimsy then as soon as they hit the oil, they will likely start falling apart.
 To make them tight, squash the filling down into the wrapper before rolling!

 - Don’t let the noodles hang out of the spring roll.
 This is because the noodles become really hard when deep fried and tend to get stuck in the gaps of your teeth.
-This can be very annoying, so avoid at all costs!

 - If your spring rolls look pale but are definitely cooked then it is usually then it is usually because the oil temperature is too low.
 Also, spring roll wrappers without egg tend to be more paler in colour then the ones that do contain egg.

 - If the spring rolls have a bubbly finish to them, then the oil temperature is too high.